telerik/ajax-docs/controls/treelist/data-binding/model-binding-and-strongly-typed-data-controls.md

 When we run the page, the data bound controls will call the above method and automatically retrieve the data and render it.
 The method has to return IEnumerable or IQueryable.
 Thus users could easily page and sort through the data within our bound controls.
 The benefits are that our controls will automatically add the appropriate sort and page operators onto an IQueryable query before executing it.

 For example if SelectMethod returns data from Linq DataContext and if the paging of the bound control is turned on, the executed database query will return only items for the current page.
 If the bound control is sorted by a column the sorting also will be executed on the database and the sorted result will be returned.
-That is because the Linq will optimize the query to performthe sort and page operation as part of the database query.
+That is because the Linq will optimize the query to perform the sort and page operation as part of the database query.

->note When paging and sorting are applied the entire data source is returned from the database, because the RadTreeList control is a hierarchical control and the data source’s items are not shownin the order that they are ordered into the data source.
+>note When paging and sorting are applied the entire data source is returned from the database, because the RadTreeList control is a hierarchical control and the data source’s items are not shown in the order that they are ordered into the data source.
->When the Selectmethod are parameterized the startRowIndex and maximumRows have to be Nullablez,because the RadTreeList always get entire data source and does not pass startRowIndex and maximumRows:
+>When the Select method are parameterized the startRowIndex and maximumRows have to be Nullables,because the RadTreeList always get entire data source and does not pass startRowIndex and maximumRows:
 >